leonardo-toffalini/orai-jegyzetek/content/misc/Project ideas.md

 - [ ] game of life in latex, because you can

-- [ ] learn typst
+- [x] learn typst

-- [ ] look into nix-darwin, git it an honest shot if it sounds interesting
+- [ ] look into nix-darwin, give it an honest shot if it sounds interesting

 - [ ] look into the llvm kaleidoscope tutorial: https://llvm.org/docs/tutorial/